mpilgrem/crypton-socks/README.md

 Usage
 -----

-See `example/Example.hs` for a really simple and straighforward example.
-The main API is only two calls:
+See `example/Example.hs` for really simple and straighforward examples.
+The main API of the library is three functions:

-* `socksConnectAddr` which connects to a `SockAddr` (`SockAddrInet` or `SockAddrInet6`).
-The name resolution is left on the client side.
+* `socksConnectWithSocket` which connects to a `SocksAddress` specifying a `SocksHostAddress` (`SocksAddrIPV4`, `SocksAddrDomainName` or `SocksAddrIPV6`).
+The name resolution is done on the client side.
+* `socksConnect` connects a new socket to a SOCKS server, with `socksConnectWithSocket`.
-* `socksConnectName` which connects to a fully qualified domain name `www.example.com`.
-The proxy server will do the name resolution.
+* `socksConnectName` which connects to a fully qualified domain name (FQDN) (for example, `www.example.com`).
+The name resolution is done by the proxy server.

 History
 -------